 The revenue bonds have been issued pursuant to General Bond Resolutions and are collateralized by a pledge of revenues.
 Pursuant to the General Bond Resolutions, revenues (as defined) means all rates, fees, charges or other income and includes rentals, proceeds of insurance or condemnation or other disposition of assets, proceeds of bonds or notes and earnings from the investment of revenues.
-On an annual basis, revenues must be sufficient after deducting operating expenses (as defined) to meet minimum debt service coverage requirements (as defined).
-If minimum debt service coverage requirements are not met, the Fund must take timely corrective action.

-8. RESTRICTED NET POSITION
+11. RESTRICTED NET POSITION

 The Fund established a contingency reserve fund for the Series 2014 bonds pursuant to the General Bond Resolution adopted December 9, 2013.
-For the years ended June 30, 2016 and 2015, restricted net position was \$1,434,845 and \$1,433,426, respectively.
+For the years ended June 30, 2017 and 2016, restricted net position was \$1,440,242 and \$1,434,845 respectively.

-9. RETIREMENT BENEFITS AND RESULTING NET PENSION LIABILITY
+12. RETIREMENT BENEFITS AND RESULTING NET PENSION LIABILITY